arnaudrenaud/compeng-articles-cheatsheets-courses/articles/ways-to-improve-beginners/README.md

 ## Test the risky parts first

-> What part of my code should I test first?
+> What part of my code should I test?

 Again, make good use of your time.
 Test what is most critical and/or most at risk of failure.